 Facilitation means “to make easier; help forward”.
-Discussions on Loomio always work best when there is a clearly identified facilitator, someone who’s role is to help the discussion move forward.
-There are a lot of things you can do to help your group have productive discussions — and you don’t have to be a pro, in fact, anyone in a group can take little acts of facilitation.
+Discussions on Loomio always work best when there is a clearly identified facilitator, someone whose role is to help the discussion move forward.
+There are a lot of things you can do to help your group have productive discussions — and you don’t have to be a pro - in fact, anyone in a group can make little acts of facilitation.
 There are many ways to improve your online conversation or deliberations.